alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

   4005ad:       0f 1f 00                nop    DWORD PTR [rax]
 ```

-As you can see, the way the stack framed is formed is always the same.
-In our two functions, the size of the stack frame is the same, since the local variables are the same.
+As you can see, the way the stack frame is formed is always consistent.
+In our two functions, the size of the stack frame is the same since the local variables are the same.

 ```asm
 push   rbp